-1.1.5.
+2.7.
 Customizing the Attribute Template

-Depending on your KDC policies, you can customize the attributes that Ambari sets when creating principals.
+If you are using the Kerberos Automated setup with Active Directory, depending on your KDC policies, you can customize the attributes that Ambari sets when creating principals.
 On the Configure Kerberos step of the wizard, in the Advanced kerberos-env section, you have access to the Ambari Attribute Template.
 This template (which is based on the Apache Velocity templating syntax) can be modified to adjust which attributes are set on the principals and how those attribute values are derived.